fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 hopeful_clarke
 ```

-Create the index.js file and write *console.log('Hello, World')* inside it.
+Create the index.js file and write _console.log('Hello, World')_ inside it.
 No need for containers yet.

 Next let's skip installing node altogether.
 Since docker images are found in Docker Hub we can use this [https://hub.docker.com/_/node](https://hub.docker.com/_/node).
 That image has node already installed, and we only need to pick a version.

-The `container run` accepts *--name* flag that we can use to give a name for the container.
+By the way, the _container run_ accepts _--name_ flag that we can use to give a name for the container.

 ```bash
 $ docker container run -it --name hello-node node:16 bash
 ```

-While we are inside the container on this terminal, open another terminal and use the `container cp` command to copy file from your own machine to the container.
+While we are inside the container on this terminal, open another terminal and use the _container cp_ command to copy file from your own machine to the container.

 ```bash
 $ docker cp ./index.js hello-node:/usr/src/app/index.js
 ```

-And now we can run `node /usr/src/app/index.js` in the container.
+And now we can run _node /usr/src/app/index.js_ in the container.

 </div>